We're proud to offer out of hospital birth services to the Hill Country area, at our beautiful new birth center or in your home.

 "Ashley was an awesome doula – just what we needed.
 Taking on a client who is a health care provider can always present in a challenge and Ashley took it on without flinching.
 She helped to calm my “know-to-much-itis” during our prenatal meetings.
 She presented us with literature so we could form our own opinions and choose the best options for our child.
 During labor, she was a huge comfort to my husband who felt very lost in the shuffle initially.
 When Ashley arrived, he knew she would guide him and help him to know if he was doing the right thing.
 My birth was a fairly quick one and I had my eyes closed much of the time, but I remember Ashley’s voice in my ear encouraging me to go on; directing me on how to push to be more productive.
 When Emory was crowning, she took James’s place behind me so that he could see his daughter come into the world.
 She stayed afterwards to help us with the first latch.
 That helped a lot because no one was around to assist with breastfeeding until the next day.
 When she came to our house (way out in Charles City) she helped us out with breastfeeding again, just to make sure I had it right.
 We talked about the birth and she filled in the gaps.
 I have already recommended Ashley to friends because she is there for what you need and she knows that each woman and her family will be different. "-M.Keller

-is proud to serve women and their families in Burnet, Texas & Surrounding Hill Country Areas
+is proud to serve childbearing families in Burnet, Texas & Surrounding Hill Country Areas